 At one time a teacher in public and private schools, executive director and founder Carol Peeples became interested in mass incarceration after teaching in a prison and developing the first two editions of Getting On After Getting Out: A Reentry Guide for Colorado, which was the first written statewide re-entry guide for Colorado.
 Both experiences inspired the passion Carol has for the field of re-entry from jail and prison, specifically in fostering success and creating connections to the community.
 Carol founded Remerg in 2015 in order to create remerg.com, a re-entry specific website for people coming out of jail and prison in Colorado, which is the nonprofit’s first project.
 Carol recently sat down with a student videographer, who produced this film for Remerg.

-Prior to joining Remerg, Jeff spent the majority of his career working for large nonprofit organizations as well as serving in a consultant role for emerging NGOs through his own grant writing company.
-Jeff also has first-hand experience navigating the criminal justice system.
+Prior to joining Remerg, Jeff spent the majority of his career working for established nonprofit organizations and serving in a consultant role for emerging NGOs through his own grant writing company.
+Jeff also has first-hand experience with addiction and navigating the criminal justice system as a result.
 He has seen the barriers formerly incarcerated populations face and understands the need for sweeping change in how we help those individuals return to the community.
 He is subsequently thrilled to be a part of the Remerg team and able to use his experience to further the organization’s impactful mission.
 Jeff studied Business Communications and Political Science at the University of Northern Colorado.
 He enjoys golfing, hiking with his dog, and spending time with friends and family.

 Liz has led efforts for a variety of workforce programs under the Denver Economic Development and Opportunity Workforce Services for more than thirteen years.
 She most recently administered the successful completion of the Technology Employment in Colorado-Partnership, a $6.18 million US Department of Labor HIB Ready to Work grant.
 Prior to her work with Denver, Liz was a business owner of several small local businesses and spent seventeen years with the Xerox Corporation.
 Liz has been a member/volunteer for Mountain Plains Minority Supplier Development Council since 1999 and volunteer facilitator for local high school and intern programs over the past decade.
 Liz has a passion for connecting businesses and individuals to the resources and services they need to be economically successful--a perfect fit for the vision of Remerg!